 The Chair of the Steering Committee is responsible for convening physical and teleconference meetings of the Steering Committee at regular intervals.
 Any member of the Steering Committee may request the Chair to convene a meeting.
 There shall be at least two meetings every Reporting Period, at least one of which shall be a physical meeting.
-Physical meetings
+Physical meeting should be held in Brussels .
+The Chair, the representative of the European Commission and delegate to record the meeting minutes shall be present physically.